 - a.
 Every mock trial is evaluated by three judges.
 Mock trial judging panels are comprised of lawyers, judges and/or third-year law students.
 Exceptions may be made in extreme cases. - b.
 Two judges, the scoring judges, concentrate on, and evaluate, the performance of the teams.
 They each award the teams points based on their performances, and they each provide an overall judgment as to which side gave the better performance. - c.
 The third judge, the presiding judge, provides an overall judgment as to which side gave the better performance.
-This judge presides over the trial ruling on the objections, etc. The attorney or judge who serves as the presiding judge should have a solid grasp of the Mock Trial Rules of Evidence.
+This judge presides over the trial ruling on the

-- d.
+- objections, etc. The attorney or judge who serves as the presiding judge should have a solid grasp of the Mock Trial Rules of Evidence. - d.
 Each judge awards his/her performance decision to only one team.
 Within each trial, there can be no ties!
 Each team should be awarded a different number of points. - e.
 The team receiving the majority of performance decisions from the three judges is declared the winner of the trial. - f.
-NEW AWARDS Awards will be given to students for "Best Attorney" and "Best Witness" performances.
-At the conclusion of each trial, each judge will identify the student who, in their opinion, gave the "best witness" and "best attorney" performance.
-Each judge is asked to indicate on the score sheet, the student they are nominating by adding the students' correct name (not the character they are playing) on the score sheet on the designated line.
+Awards will be given at the State Tournament to students for "Best Attorney" and "Best Witness" performances.
+At the conclusion of each trial, each judge will identify the top four attorneys in the round, and the top four witnesses in the round.
+Each judge is asked to rank on the designated sheet, the top four student attorneys and the top four student witnesses by writing the students' correct name (not the character they are playing) on the designated sheet on the designated line.
+Each judge should make the determinations regarding the rankings on hi/her own, without consultation with the other judges in the round.